vcoutasso/bfi-rs/README.md

 The executable can also be called by `cargo run --release` (the `--release` flag is optional but recommended for better performance).
 It expects a path to the brainfuck program file, which will be read and executed.

-The level of optimization and the amount of memory reserved can is configurable through their respective flags and bf will output to stdout by default.
+The level of optimization and the amount of memory reserved is configurable through their respective flags and bf will output to stdout by default.

 ## Implementation details